hemerajs/hemera/README.md

     - Questions/comments can also be posted as [github issues](https://github.com/hemerajs/hemera/issues)
 - **Discuss**: Tweet using the `#HemeraJs` hashtag

+## Be aware of your requirements

+Hemera has not been designed for high performance on a single process.
+It has been designed to create lots of microservices doesn't matter where they live.
+It choose simplicity and reliability as primary goals.
+It act together with NATS as central nervous system of your distributed system.
+Transport independency was not considered to be a relevant factor.
+Therefore we use pattern matching which is very powerful.
+The fact that Hemera needs a broker is an argument which should be taken into consideration when you compare hemera with other frameworks.
+The relevant difference between microservice frameworks like senecajs, molecure is not the performance or modularity its about the complexity you need to manage.
+Hemera is expert in providing an interface to work with lots of services in the network, NATS is the expert to deliver the message at the right place.
+Hemera is still a subscriber of NATS with some magic in routing and extensions.
+We don't have to worry about all different aspects in a distributed system like routing, load-balance, service-discovery, clustering.

 ## Packages

 The `hemera` repo is managed as a monorepo, composed of multiple npm packages.